mandober/debrief.haskell/hs.GLOSSARY.md

 ## Unlifted type
 Unlifted types do not include bottom value.
 These types live in kind `#` rather than kind `*`.

+## Variable
+The notion of variable in Haskell is the same as the notion of variable in math or lambda calculus.
+Variables are preferably called **bindings** as they are names that bind values and expressions.

+Once defined, the binding cannot be changed - there is no notion of reassignment, like reassigning a different expression to a previously declared variable.
+In fact, declaration and initialization - aka definition - must happen at the same time (on the same line), i.e. it is not possible to declare a variable of some type (declaration), but only later to assign a value/exp to it (initialization).
+So binding are variables in the sense that their value won't (and connot) be changed in the same module (or during the exactution of the same program), but another module may associate a different exp to the same variable name.
+On the other hand, this is not the case with true constants, which *never* change (not across modules, programs, not even across languages).
+For example, the name `pi` could be called a variable, but is a sort of variable that is always associated with some approximation of the number `π` expressed in terms of the `Double` type.
+So, `pi` may be called a variable, especially in PL that allow mutation (so nothing prevents users from reassigning it), but it really should be considered a proper constant - one that has the same value even across programming languages.

 ## Variance
 In Haskell, variance is a property of a type ctor `T` in relation to one of its type parameters, `T a`.
 Briefly, the question of variance is: if we can transform an `a` into `b`, does that necessarily mean we can transform a `T a` into `T b`?
 If these two are not correlated (a change in one doesn't affect the other) the relation is *invariant*.
 Otherwise, the relation is *variant*: if a change in one triggers a change in the same direction in the other, the relation is *covariant*; if a change in one elicits a change in the other, but in the opposite direction, the relation is *contravariant*.